Recruitment Adventure Days (RAD!)

 Yes!
 Lunch and dinner will be provided on Friday.
 Breakfast, lunch, and dinner will be provided on Saturday.
 We will have simple items for breakfast on Sunday.
 We will offer a vegetarian and a meat option for meals.
 If you have additional dietary restrictions, please note them on your registration form.
 If you have special dietary needs beyond being vegetarian, you may want to consider bringing some of your own food.
 Our mountain water is beautiful and clean, so please bring a water bottle to fill up during your stay.
 We will also have coffee and hot water (BYO tea) with breakfast, but please bring your own thermos or mug.

-Absolutely!
-You can join for just Friday, or just Saturday.
+We prefer that you join us for the entire weekend.
+We have fun things planned every day.
+However, we understand this may not be possible for everyone.
+If necessary, you can join for just Friday, or just Saturday.
 Please indicate your plans on your registration form so that we can plan accordingly.

 Clothing: